Are you looking for snowboard bindings? In this article we tell you more about the types of bindings and what to look out for when buying.

 Strap bindings are the most common snowboard bindings.
 You place your snowboard boot in the binding and secure it with two straps: one over your ankle and one over your toes.
 Strap bindings offer solid support and can easily be tightened or loosened depending on the conditions.

-The biggest drawback is that securing the bindings can sometimes be slow or tricky, especially in deep snow or on a steep slope.
-Depending on your skill, you may often need to sit down to fasten the bindings.
+The biggest drawback is that securing the bindings can sometimes be slow or tricky, depending on your skill, you may often need to sit down to fasten the bindings.

 Rear-entry bindings